Tea Drinkers vs. Coffee Drinkers: Statistics to Know in 2022

 (National Coffee Association)

-With the growing demand for coffee, more than 50 countries throughout the world are now making coffee in some form for distribution.
+With growing global demand, more than 50 countries throughout the world now cultivate and process coffee in some form for commercial distribution. (distribution tools, which Scott Rao and barista educator Chris Baca both recommend for eliminating channeling)

 11. In 2019, Brazil accounted for 44% of worldwide coffee exportation.